 What happens when the BIG-register receives notice of a court order or disciplinary measure?
 The BIG-register will then inform the person concerned of the consequences for their registration and entitlement to practise as a healthcare professional.

 When the decision is final, the BIG register will publish the measure on www.bigregister.nl, in the Government Gazette (Staatscourant) and in one or more daily or weekly publications in the region where the healthcare professional is practising.
-The healthcare professional will also be added to the document Disciplinary measures healthcare professionals.
+The healthcare professional will also be added to the list of disciplinary measures healthcare professionals (in Dutch).